 We may earn a commission if you book through links on this page.

-The 79th Cannes Film Festival runs from May 12 to 23, 2026.
-For eleven days, the Palais des Festivals hosts the world’s most scrutinised film competition, the most concentrated gathering of the global film industry, and one of the most significant social events on the European calendar.
-The superyachts arrive in the harbour.
-The private jets arrive at Cannes Mandelieu and Nice.
+The 79th Cannes Film Festival runs from 12 to 23 May 2026.
+For eleven days, the Palais des Festivals hosts the world's most scrutinised film competition and one of the most significant social events on the European calendar.
+In 2026, the Monaco Grand Prix has moved from its traditional May date to 5–7 June, creating a 13-day Riviera window between the two events — and one of the finest private aviation itineraries of the year.

 79th Cannes Film Festival